Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-2/01-exploratory-analysis.md

 - Most of the samples appear to cluster by treatment group.
 For example, untreated samples generally have much lower PC1 values than all the Dex samples, suggesting that some of the largest variability in gene expression differences between samples in this dataset explains differences between untreated and Dex treated samples.
 Therefore we expect the most substantial differential expression to be found for the untreated vs Dex analysis.

 - The Alb treated samples, and the co-treated samples (Alb\Dex) do not seem to consistently cluster along PC1 and PC2.
 One explanation for this could be that treatment with Alb or co-treatment with Alb & Dex have inconsistent effects on gene expression.
-This is often the case with *in vivo* model systems, which often demonstrate more inherent variability, and may require more replicates to confidently determine if a trend exists of not.
+This is often the case with *in vivo* model systems, which often demonstrate more inherent variability, and may require more replicates to confidently determine if a trend exists or not.

 #### Batch effect detection with PCA